Bill Clinton released from Southern California hospital

-ORANGE, C.A.
-(AP) — Former President Bill Clinton was released Sunday from the Southern California hospital where he had been treated for an infection.
+ORANGE, Calif.
+(AP) — Bill Clinton was released Sunday from the Southern California hospital where he had been treated for an infection, and will head home to New York to continue his recovery, a spokesman said.

-The former president was released around 8 a.m. from the University of California Irvine Medical Center.
+The former president left the University of California Irvine Medical Center around 8 a.m. with Hillary Clinton on his arm.
+Dressed in jeans and a sports coat and wearing a face mask, he made his way out of the hospital slowly and stopped to shake hands with doctors and nurses lined up on the sidewalk.

+He gave a thumbs-up when a reporter asked how he was feeling, and he and Hillary Clinton then boarded a black SUV.
+They departed in a motorcade escorted by the California Highway Patrol and headed to the airport.

+Bill Clinton’s “fever and white blood cell count are normalized, and he will return home to New York to finish his course of antibiotics,” Dr. Alpesh N. Amin said in a statement shared on Twitter by a Clinton spokesman.

-Clinton, 75, was admitted Tuesday to the hospital southeast of Los Angeles with an infection unrelated to COVID-19, officials said.
+Clinton, 75, was admitted Tuesday to the hospital southeast of Los Angeles with an infection unrelated to COVID-19.
+He plans to continue his recovery at his Chappaqua, New York, home, officials said.

-“President Clinton has continued to make excellent progress over the past 24 hours,” Ureña said.

-Hillary Clinton has been with her husband at the hospital and accompanied him as he left Sunday.
+Hillary Clinton had been with her husband at the hospital and was accompanied there Saturday by daughter Chelsea.

-“He is in great spirits and has been spending time with family, catching up with friends, and watching college football,” Ureña’s said in a Saturday statement.
+President Joe Biden said Friday night that he had spoken to Bill Clinton, and the former president “sends his best.”

+“He’s doing fine; he really is,” Biden said during remarks at the University of Connecticut.

-An aide to the former president said Clinton had a urological infection that spread to his bloodstream, but he is on the mend and never went into septic shock, a potentially life-threatening condition.
+An aide to the former president said Bill Clinton had a urological infection that spread to his bloodstream but was on the mend and never went into septic shock, a potentially life-threatening condition.

 The aide, who spoke to reporters at the hospital on the condition his name wasn’t used, said Clinton was in an intensive care section of the hospital but wasn’t receiving ICU care.